Ground Turkey and Rice Skillet

 Servings 5

-Lean ground turkey, rice, green beans, tomatoes, and delicious seasonings are combined for a quick and easy all-in-one Ground Turkey Skillet meal!
+Lean ground turkey, rice, green beans, tomatoes, and delicious seasonings are combined for a quick and easy all-in-one Ground Turkey Skillet meal I absolutely love for those busy weeknights.

-overhead ground turkey skillet with rice and green beans and wooden spoon
+Ground turkey skillet with rice and green beans and a wooden spoon

 Pin this now to find it later